maximslo/UserDatabase/README.md

 **By Maxim Slobodchikov (maxims@bu.edu)**

 A simple program to manage student and professor data.
-- Files included: src (source code), test (unit tests using JUnit), and lib (framework libraries)
+- Files included: src (source code), test (unit tests using JUnit), and lib (framework libraries).
-- To see how the database works, simply run UI.java.
-The user interface will be in terminal
+- To try the database, simply run UI.java - the user interface will be in terminal.

 *Unit Tests with JUnit*
 - [How to configure JUnit in VSCode](https://code.visualstudio.com/docs/java/java-testing)